BowenFu/matchit.cpp/GUIDE.md

 ```

 This is a function call and will return some value returned by handlers.
 The return type is the common type for all handlers.
 Return type will be void if all handlers do not return values.
 Incompatible return types from multiple handlers is a compile error.
-When handlers return values, the patterns must be exhaustive.
-A runtime error will happen if all patterns do not get matched.
-It is not an error if handlers' return types are all void.

-`expr` in the above sample is a helper function that can be used to generate a nullary function that returns a value. `expr(1)` is equivalent to `[]{return 1;}`.
-It can be useful for short functions.

-The wildcard `_` will match any values.
-It is a common practice to always use it as the last pattern, playing the same role in our library as `default case` does for `switch` statements, to avoid case escaping.

 We can match multiple values at the same time: